RomanCLV/DUAV2023/README.md

 ## Ready to run

-Now go back to the root folder.
+Now go back to the root folder: `cd ../..`

 `chmod 755 run.sh`